-COVID-19 forced us all into a rapid digital adoption.
-But forced or not, during the past year, many have come to realize they actually prefer the convenience of picking out their wine from the couch, and most people have now fully embraced the new, digital way of doing things.
+COVID-19 forced us into a rapid digital adoption.
+But forced or not, many have come to realize they prefer the convenience of picking out their wine from the couch, and most people have fully embraced the new, digital way of doing things.

 When people start buying alcohol online, they’re already accustomed to highly personalized and seamless shopping experiences from purchasing other types of goods.
 So while the alcohol industry is relatively new to the digital scene, it’s essential to deliver the level of personalization and service that consumers have come to expect online elsewhere.

-Alcohol brands will need to reinvent their branding and marketing strategies and adapt to the digital way of selling.
+Alcohol brands will need to reinvent their branding and marketing strategies and adapt to digital selling.
 Before, most people bought wine and spirits in physical stores, but those days are history.
 This rapid transformation requires brands to innovate and evolve to stay relevant and visible.

-By adopting a digital-first mindset and building a solid infrastructure for collecting and leveraging first-party data, alcohol brands will be able to make giant growth leaps.
+By adopting a digital-first mindset and building a solid infrastructure for collecting and leveraging first-party data, alcohol brands can make giant growth leaps.
 This is a race where the most digital-savvy businesses will see great returns, and those who keep doing things the old way will risk being left hopelessly behind.

 How Vaimo Can Help

 Brands that can build the right capabilities to adapt to a fast-changing environment will stand out, attract new customers, and out-pace the competition.
-As the dust of a new, post-COVID reality begins to settle, the organizations willing to experiment, research, and innovate will have far more opportunities in the year ahead than those that remained unwilling to change.
+The organizations willing to experiment, research, and innovate will have far more opportunities in the year ahead than those unwilling to change.